The Little Mermaid Pinball

 The Little Mermaid Pinball is video game developed for Windows by Disney Interactive and published by Disney Online.
 It was released on July 11, 2005.
 The game was available in multiple languages, including English, German, French, Italian and Spanish.
-The was game able to be previewed on a trial basis and then purchased via download through Macrovision's games network distribution partners.
+The game was able to be previewed on a trial basis and then purchased via download through Macrovision's games network distribution partners.

 Gameplay

 The game consists of one large playfield split into three sections, with only one on the screen at a time.
 It game showcases a variety of sea creatures, including the sea witch, Ursula, who tries to steal the pinball.
 The game also boasts a whirlpool and coral lanes that light up.